vinayak-mehta/conrad/README.md

 **Protip**: Add `conrad remind` to your shell startup file so that you get a reminder every time you open a new terminal!

-### Explore
+### Query and explore

-You can explore the conference database using various filters.
+You can query and explore the event database using various filters.

+---

-Look at conferences which have an open call for proposals (cfp):
+Look at events which have an open call for proposals (cfp):

 <pre>
 $ conrad show --cfp